provocon/coremedia-build-docker/README.md

-This repository provides an image for use with [podman][podman], Docker, and similar systems with the required tools to build [CoreMedia][coremedia] Content Cloud 11, CoreMedia Content Cloud 10, CMS-9, and CoreMedia Live Context 3 workspaces.
+This repository provides an image for use with [podman][podman], Docker, and similar systems with the required tools to build [CoreMedia][coremedia] Content Cloud 11, Content Cloud 10, CMS-9, and CoreMedia Live Context 3 workspaces.
 Supports platform versions range from 17nm to 23nm.

 Images started to be available for AMD64/x86_64 and ARM64/Aarch64 respectively.

-Ready to use examples for some CI environments are also included for unchanged integration with platform workspaces without customizations.
+Ready to use examples for some CI environments are also included.
+They are meant for unchanged integration with platform workspaces in their state without any customizations.
+Thus they should form a good starting point for real world projects.

 The home for the sources to create the image lives at [GitHub][github] with a mirror at [GitLab][gitlab].